– An Inside Look at José Peláez’s Life and Success: Podcasts, Marathons, and More

 Running gives you well-being.
 Was your father’s departure the only trigger to start?

 He wasn’t the only one, but yes, at the beginning, running connected me a lot with him.
 What specifically happened was that one day in 2017, Jonathan Maicelo came on the radio and forced me to do exercises.
-At 30 years old, and with habits of smoking and sucking, I couldn’t do anything, imagine.
+At 30 years old, and with habits of smoking and sucking, I mightn’t do anything, imagine.
 I decided to start boxing and trained in the park.
 In those practices, he warmed up and cooled down by running, and I realized that he was the weakest part of the process.
-I thought I could do it alone and for free.
+I thought I might do it alone and for free.
 And that’s how I started.

 “Tomorrow I tell you,” a Peruvian film released in 2005, was his first professional experience as an actor.
 He returned from Spain to Lima to also record the sequel.